 It’s hard for Google to figure out what an archive page is about unless there is some text there to work on.
-Apart from helping with search engines a nice rich content archive page helps you to brand your web site.
-That leads to a better visitor experience.
+Apart from helping with search engines, a nice rich content archive page helps you to brand your web site.
+That leads to the better visitor experience.

 Having a great looking archive page encourages your visitors to stay longer and look around more.

 Whether it is a blog list or a product list it is always useful to add supporting information to the archive.